AdonousTech/alexa-skills-starter-template/README.md

 ```
 cd ./lambda/custom
 ```
 Next, update the config object in the package.json file at the root of the lambda function directory.
+The properties with existing values are the defaults.
+If you change these values, be sure to update the corresponding objects in the file structure.
 ```
   "config": {
     "functionName": "",